CK439224/Capstone-ePortfolio/README.md

 - **Data Validation**
   Data validation will focus on ensuring accurate and complete entries within the `Animals` collection.
 Required fields like `name` and `type` will be enforced, and `reservationStatus` will use predefined values (`Available`, `Reserved`, `Pending`) to maintain data consistency and reliability.

 ---

+# Project Reflection

+Starting this project early allowed me to maintain a steady pace and gave me extra time to address potential challenges.
+This approach proved beneficial as I transitioned the original standalone Java application into a full-stack application, showcasing an enhanced understanding of software design and development.
+I made significant improvements, including better encapsulation and the implementation of design patterns, such as the Factory Method in `RescueAnimal.java`.
+Additionally, I integrated MongoDB for database functionality, enabling seamless data handling between the front-end and back-end.

+While I have achieved many milestones, such as creating an intuitive user interface and establishing smooth interactions with MongoDB, I recognized that there was still more to do.
+I planned to refine the front-end further, enhance database interactions to support additional features, and improve the filters available in the animal list.
+Furthermore, I aimed to restrict user registration by requiring approval or limiting it to specific individuals, ensuring better control over access.

+I believe my project demonstrates evidence of improvement across all key areas.
+However, in hindsight, I realize that I should have prioritized security measures throughout the project rather than treating it as a final step.
+Although I have implemented some security measures, I still had to fine-tune the existing ones and introduce additional safeguards to ensure the application is robust and secure.

+This reflection highlights both my progress and my commitment to continuously improving my work, leveraging the knowledge and skills I’ve gained throughout my academic journey.

+---